modani041384/azure-devops/README.md

 In this diagram, you can see a continuous delivery of a flask application through the use of Azure Pipelines and Azure App service.
 ![cd-concept](https://azureimages2022.blob.core.windows.net/imagesdevops2022/CD_concept.png)
 Azure DevOps Pipeline Agent

-+Step by step create Azure DevOps Pipeline at
+*Step by step create Azure DevOps Pipeline at

 -We can get infomation about step 1 at: https://www.youtube.com/watch?v=QIFVOTGEnLY